Are You Looking to Take the ACT?

 Going Back to College

-Scholarships and grants from the Federal government use your scores along with other details of your previous educational scores, extracurricular activities, community work, and economic situation among others.
+Scholarships and federal grants use your ACT scores, along with other details of your previous educational accomplishments, extracurricular activities, community service, and economic situation, to rank your applications for financial aid.

 Continuing Education

-Community colleges, vocational/technical schools, and other centers of education with a large percentage of adult learners may use some of ACT's other tests.
-The WorkKeys System and DISCOVER Career Planning Software can be used by anyone looking for a way to match their skills, wants, and interests to a particular career.
-Check to see if any are available from your college, public library, high school, or military base.
+Community colleges, vocational or technical schools, and other centers of education with a large percentage of adult learners may use some of ACT’s other tests.
+The WorkKeys test is used by employers in hiring, so if you familiarize yourself with the test while still in school you can increase your career opportunities.
+ACT’s DISCOVER aptitude testing system is no longer sold, but you will need some way to match your skills and interests to a particular career path.
+Check to see what aptitude testing is made available at your college, public library, high school, or military base.

 Comparing to the SAT

-Both tests are generally acceptable for admission to college, but the SAT requires an essay section that is added into your total score.
-If you don't like writing, the ACT is preferable.
+Both the ACT and the SAT serve the same purpose, as college admissions tests, but the SAT requires an essay section that is added into your total score.
+If you don’t like writing, the ACT is preferable.
 The ACT does have a section on science, where the SAT only deals with reading, writing, and mathematics.
-When it comes to the SAT vs. ACT, it's your personal preferences that make a difference.
+When it comes to the SAT as opposed to the ACT, it’s your personal preference that guides your decision.

 Testing